subuser-security/subuser/permissions-dot-json-file-format.md

    ,"last-update-time"          : "2014-02-12-12:59"
   ````

- * `executable`: This field denotes the absolute path within the Docker image where the given program's executable resides.
+ * `executable`: This field denotes the absolute path within the Docker image where the given image's executable resides.

   Ex: